 Common DDoS attack types

-|Malformed packet attack||Fragment flood, smurf, stream flood, land flood, malformed IP packet, malformed TCP packet, and malformed UDP packet||A malformed packet attack occurs when malformed IP packets are sent to a target system.
+|Malformed packet attacks||Fragment flood, smurf, stream flood, land flood, malformed IP packet, malformed TCP packet, and malformed UDP packet||A malformed packet attack occurs when malformed IP packets are sent to a system.
 This may cause the system to stop responding.|

-|Transport layer DDoS attack||SYN flood, Ack flood, UDP flood, ICMP flood, and RST flood||SYN floods are protocol attacks that exploit a vulnerability in the TCP three-way handshake.
+|Transport layer DDoS attacks||SYN flood, Ack flood, UDP flood, ICMP flood, and RST flood||SYN floods are protocol attacks that exploit a vulnerability in the TCP three-way handshake.
 In a normal handshake process, when a server receives a SYN request, the server saves the connection in a SYN queue.
 If attackers continuously send SYN requests to the server but do not respond with the expected ACK messages, server resources are consumed.
-When the SYN queue is full, the server will stop responding to requests from users.|
+When the SYN queue is full, the server stops responding to requests from users.|

-|DNS DDoS attack||DNS request flood, DNS response flood, DNS query flood (spoofed request and real requests), authoritative server attacks, and local server attacks||DNS query floods execute real query requests, which is a normal service operation.
-If multiple zombies initiate a large number of domain name query requests at the same time, the server cannot respond to them.
+|Domain Name Service (DNS) attacks||DNS request flood, DNS response flood, DNS query flood (spoofed request and real requests), authoritative server attacks, and local server attacks||DNS query floods execute real query requests, which is a normal service operation.
+If multiple zombies initiate a large number of domain name query requests at the same time, the server cannot respond to the requests.
 This can result in a denial of service.|

-|Connection-based DDoS attack||Low and slow attack, connection exhaustion attack, Low Orbit Ion Cannon (LOIC), High Orbit Ion Cannon (HOIC), Slowloris, PyLoris, and XOIC||Slowloris attacks can exhaust the concurrent connection resources of a target server.
+|Connection-based DDoS attacks||Low and slow attack, connection exhaustion attack, Low Orbit Ion Cannon (LOIC), High Orbit Ion Cannon (HOIC), Slowloris, PyLoris, and XOIC||Slowloris attacks can exhaust the concurrent connection resources of a target server.

 When the number of concurrent connections reaches the upper limit, the server denies

-to any new requests.
+responding to any new requests.

 The Slowloris attacks exploit the features of HTTP.
 An HTTP request starts with

-|Application layer attack||HTTP GET flood, HTTP POST flood, and HTTP flood attacks||Application layer attacks can simulate user requests.
-You can hardly tell the attacks
+|Application-layer attacks||HTTP GET flood, HTTP POST flood, and HTTP flood attacks||Application-layer attacks can simulate user requests.
+For example, the attacks may